MrFishFinger/kubernetesHA-on-AWS/readme.md

 **QUICKSTART**

-1. This is a numbered list.
-2. I'm going to include a fenced code block as part of this bullet:

-    ```
-    Code
-    More Code
-    ```

 - install boto and configure aws credentials
 -- `sudo apt install python-pip && sudo pip install -U boto` -- populate AWS profile credentials here: `~/.aws/credentials` - example below: